-On being shown the prototype device (Figure 1), acceptability was high overall amongst CYP and parents, particularly in the 6-11 year old age group (Table 2).
-HCPs comparatively felt CYP would be less willing to wear the device.
-Participants were also asked how long they felt CYP would be willing to wear the device for.
+On being shown the prototype device (Figure 1), acceptability was high overall amongst children and young people and parents, particularly in the 6-11 year old age group (Table 2).
+HCPs comparatively felt children and young people would be less willing to wear the device.
+Participants were also asked how long they felt children and young people would be willing to wear the device for.
 Answers varied vastly between groups, with younger people having no true preference and some participants in the teenager group willing to wear the device for 3-4 hours (Table 2).

 Figure 1.
 Prototype monitoring device, Nanoflex Ltd